-The assessment of significant increase in credit risk and the calculation of ECL both incorporate forward-looking information.
-The Company has performed historical analysis and identified the key economic variables impacting credit risk and expected credit losses for each portfolio.
+The assessment of SICR and the calculation of ECL both incorporate forward-looking information.
+The Company has performed historical analysis and identified the key economic variables impacting credit risk and ECL for each portfolio.
 The Company assessed that the key economic variables are gross domestic product (GDP) and unemployment rates.